 You will note that since your Windows version doesn’t officially support the 6GHz band, the status window of this band will include less info than that of the 5GHz (or 2.4Ghz) band.
 Specifically, there’s no info on the current band, and the channel is shown as zero.
 All that doesn’t affect the performance, however.

-Finally, again, Windows and Intel might have newer versions of the driver that don’t support the 6GHz band — not before the companies officially unlock this band on the AX210 chip.
-(Eventually, the official version will support the new band, but we don’t know when yet.)
+Finally, Windows and Intel will release newer versions of the driver that don’t support the 6GHz band — not before the companies officially unlock this band on the AX210 chip.
+(Eventually, an official version will support the new band, but we don’t know when yet.)

-So if you update to one of these versions via Windows Update or any other way and subsequently are no longer able to use the AX210 chip’s 6GHz band, you will need to roll back to the version you downloaded here (via the Roll Back Driver button shown in the screenshot of step #4 above) or re-install it as described above.
+So if you update to one of these versions via Windows Update or any other way and subsequently are no longer able to use the AX210 chip’s 6GHz band, you will need to roll back to the version you downloaded here (via the Roll Back Driver button shown in the screenshot of step #4 above) or re-install it as described in the extra steps above.